tonybaines/gestalt/README.md

 ## Getting Started

-Using this library can be as simple as
+Using *Gestalt* can be as simple as

 ```java
 ThingConfig config = (ThingConfig)